TWelk/E-CommerceBackEnd/ReadMe.md

 To install, clone the repo and use npm i to install packages.
 Follow my youtube video for more instructions.
 ## Usage
 Once installed, use mysql to source the database and then use node server.js to start the server.
 You can use Insomnia from there to test and create data.
+## Testing
+I used Insamina to test the backend structure and routes when using the GET, POST, PUT, and DELETE functions.
 ## Credits
 TWelk
 ## License